ISO 4217: History

 In 1973, the ISO Technical Committee 68 decided to develop codes for the representation of currencies and funds for use in any application of trade, commerce or banking.
 At the 17th session (February 1978), the related UN/ECE Group of Experts agreed that the three-letter alphabetic codes for International Standard ISO 4217, "Codes for the representation of currencies and funds", would be suitable for use in international trade.

 Over time, new currencies are created and old currencies are discontinued.
 Such changes usually originate from the formation of new countries, treaties between countries on shared currencies or monetary unions, or redenomination from an existing currency due to excessive inflation.
 As a result, the list of codes must be updated from time to time.
 The ISO 4217 maintenance agency is responsible for maintaining the list of codes.

 Types of codes

 National currencies

 In the case of national currencies, the first two letters of the alpha code are the two letters of the ISO 3166-1 alpha-2 country code and the third is usually the initial of the currency's main unit.
 So Japan's currency code is JPY: "JP" for Japan and "Y" for yen.
-This eliminates the problem caused by the names dollar, franc, peso and pound being used in dozens of countries, each having significantly differing values.
-While in most cases the ISO code resembles an abbreviation of the currency's full English name, this is not always the case, as currencies such as the Algerian dinar, Aruban florin, Cayman dollar, renminbi, sterling and the Swiss franc have been assigned codes which do not closely resemble abbreviations of the official currency names.
+This eliminates the problem caused by the names dollar, franc, peso, and pound being used in many countries, each having significantly differing values.

 In some cases, the third letter of the alpha code is not the initial letter of a currency unit name.
 There may be a number of reasons for this: